Javascript is not enabled.

 generic-video-poster

 Social Security is an earned benefit.
 To collect a monthly retirement benefit, a worker must pay into the system, via Social Security taxes levied on work earnings, for at least 10 years (which do not need to be consecutive).
-Strict rules ensure that only workers who have met this requirement are able to collect retirement benefits.
+Strict rules ensure that only workers who have met this requirement can collect retirement benefits.

 Some workers may qualify for a disability benefit with less work time, depending on their age.
 But paying at least some Social Security taxes is a prerequisite.